 Our Non-Executive Directors participate in the Group's long-term incentive plans on terms similar to those used for Executive Directors.
 In accordance with their Letters of Appointment, each Non-Executive Director is entitled to receive an annual award of share options and incoming Non-Executive Directors receive an initial award of share options, and in either scenario which may include RSU-style awards, with such number to be determined by the Board.
 In determining option awards, the Board works within benchmarking guidelines provided by remuneration consultants.

-Any share options that are awarded will not be subject to performance conditions.

-Our Non-Executive Directors do not receive any pension from the Company nor do they participate in any performance-related incentive plans.
+Any equity that is awarded to Non-Executive Directors will not be subject to performance conditions.
+Non-Executive Directors do not receive any pension from the Company nor do they participate in any performance-related incentive plans.